-Our Denver-area team consists of licensed psychologists, Masters level clinicians, and wellness experts focused on helping individuals overcome addiction.
-We partner with program participants to identify the therapeutic treatments that best fit address clients’ drug and alcohol abuse, as well as underlying emotional or psychological triggers for the destructive behavior.
+Our team consists of licensed psychologists, Masters level clinicians, and wellness experts focused on helping individuals overcome addiction.
+We partner with program participants to identify the therapeutic treatments that best fit address patients’ drug and alcohol abuse, as well as underlying emotional or psychological triggers for the destructive behavior.

 Eye Movement Desensitization and Reprocessing (EMDR): EMDR is a valuable form of psychotherapy that provides relief from symptoms and the emotional effects related to traumatic experiences.